kumahq/kuma-website/docs/docs/0.7.3/policies/traffic-permissions.md

 On the other end when Mutual TLS is disabled, Kuma cannot extract the service identity from the request and therefore cannot perform any validation.
 :::

-Kuma creates a default `TrafficPermission` policy that allows all the communication between all the services when a new `Mesh` is created.

 ## Usage

 You can determine what source services are allowed to consume specific destination services.
 The service field is mandatory in both sources and destinations.